Determining the value of your business is crucial.

 Choosing the Right Valuation Method

-The best valuation method for your business depends on several factors, including:
+The best valuation method for your business depends on several factors.
+These include:

 - The purpose of the valuation